Haysam-Bin-Tahir/uw-node-assignment/README.md

 ```bash
 cp .env.example .env
 ```
-4. Set up your environment variables in `.env`
+4. Set up your environment variables in `.env` (I have shared a onetimesecret URL with you in Upwork Submission where you can access the content to paste into the .env file -- the link is only accesible once)

 ## Running the Application